DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img width="512" height="320" alt="compute infrastructure" src="https://github.com/user-attachments/assets/2072adb0-d2f1-4b76-8c3e-eeb699132c0f" />

 Search for networks  then click Create.
-Subscription/Resource group: choose the ones you just set up.
+Select Subscription/Resource group,  choose the ones you just set up.
-Name: Active‑Directory‑VNet
+Type in the name  Active‑Directory‑VNet.
-Region: mirrors the RG.
+Select the region  mirrors the RG.

 <img width="1600" height="1000" alt="Virtual network 3" src="https://github.com/user-attachments/assets/dbf60870-cdf7-4157-9efe-1c9a5e961d14" />

 Create another virtual network, select your subscription and resource group from the previous step.
-Name your new virtual network and select your region for this example it will be (US) East US 2.
+Name your new virtual network and select your region, in this case  it will be (US) East US 2.

 <img width="1600" height="1000" alt="active directory vnet" src="https://github.com/user-attachments/assets/06338b04-c84d-4020-8632-efce1fcb1f25" />

-Take a moment to review then go and create—what you end up with is simply a creation.
-Why it matters: The 10.0.0.0/16 prefix supplies breathing space for an array of subnets.
-Define at least one subnet,  Azure will automatically spin up a default if none are defined.
-What you see: a callout noting, When you create a VNet you set an address space say 10.0.0.0/16 and then define one or more subnets.
+Take a moment to review then click on create, the 10.0.0.0/16 will have many different subnets.
+Define at least one subnet,  Azure will automatically create a  default if none are defined.
+You will see a callout noting, When you create a VNet you set an address space say 10.0.0.0/16 and then define one or more subnets.
 Confirm the address space appears as 10.0.0.0/16 and verify that a subnet is available  for instance the default 10.0.0.0/24.
-Why it matters, The DC and the client need to end up inside this space for them to talk to each other.
+This way the DC and the client need to end up inside this space for them to talk to each other.